GemeenteUtrecht/zaakafhandelcomponent/backend/doc/developers/kownsl.rst

 =====================

 The Kownsl implementation has become so interweaved with the ZAC that it requires its own documentation.
+Before March 27th of 2024 we had a separate application for Kownsl activities, which was then deprecated in favor of a hybrid solution between the OBJECTS API (functions as a database) and the actions which are defined within the ZAC and the relevant Camunda BPMNs.
+Please see the :ref:`config-metaobjecttypes` for further information.

 There are two flavors of review request.

 * Advice (Advies vragen)